sidrusiya/CP-AlgorithmsSol/README.md

-# CP-AlgorithmsSol
+# CP-ProblemSol
-solutions of questions of cpalgorithms
+solutions of questions of competitive programming platforms.